 An ADRIA Event in partnership with FOAJ

-Julie Durette is a fluently bilingual lawyer with over 35 years of experience in the private and public sector.
+Julie is a fluently bilingual lawyer with over 36 years of experience in the private and public sector.

 Julie practiced law in NB for over 17 years.
-During that time, she acquired extensive experience as a litigator and as an arbitrator/adjudicator appointed pursuant to various collective agreements.
+During that time, she acquired extensive experience as an arbitrator/adjudicator appointed pursuant to various collective agreements.
 She also conducted and heard numerous applications and complaints as a part-time Alternate Chair of the NB Employment Standard Board and later as Vice Chair of the NB Labour and Employment Board.

 In 2000, Julie was appointed full-time Vice-Chair of the Canada Industrial Relations Board (CIRB).
-In this position (2000 – 2007), Julie’s responsibilities included conducting and directing, adjudicative, meditative and consultative processes that resolved important industrial and labour relations disputes in the federal sector.
-She has issued decisions in many significant cases before the CIRB.
-Julie has heard cases across the country either sitting alone or as a Chair of a panel.
-She has a solid reputation for conducting hearings, adjudicating and resolving matters in a fair manner.
-She has strong interpersonal skills and has demonstrated the consistent ability to work both independently and to seek consensus, where appropriate.
+In this position (2000 – 2008), Julie’s responsibilities included conducting and directing adjudicative, meditative and consultative processes that resolved important industrial and labour relations disputes in the federal sector.

-From 2013 to 2019, Julie was an arbitrator mediator in ON.
-She was on the list of approved grievance arbitrators for the Ontario Minister of Labour and approved adjudicators for the Federal Superintendent of Bankruptcy.
+From 2014 to 2019, Julie provided arbitration/mediation services in the Ottawa area.
+During this time, she was on the list of approved Arbitrators for the Ontario Minister of Labour.

 How to Access the Event